caramelWaffle/thaipbs-111k/README.md

 - Summary contains less than 8 words.
 - The abstractedness of the summary at 1-grams is *higher* than 65%.

-After filtering, it contains 111,614 articles with — tags and — lebels from May 8, 2015 to October 21, 2019.
-This dataset was crawled and cleaned by [@CaramelWaffle](https://github.com/caramelWaffle) and [@nakhunchumpolsathien](https://github.com/nakhunchumpolsathien).
+After filtering, it contains 111,614 articles with — tags and — lebels from May 8, 2015 to October 21, 2019. his dataset was crawled and cleaned by [Tanachat Arayachutinan](https://github.com/caramelWaffle) and [Nakhun Chumpolsathien](https://github.com/nakhunchumpolsathien).
 You can see preliminary exploration in `exploration.ipynb`.
 > Code in `exploration.ipynb` is borrowed from the exploratory notebook of [prachathai-67k](https://github.com/PyThaiNLP/prachathai-67k) dataset.

 ## `thaipbs-111k` Dataset Statistics